St. Ann’s RC Primary School

 At St. Ann’s RC Primary, the mental health and emotional wellbeing of all our pupils is of utmost importance and we want their time at St. Ann’s to be calm and happy.
 Mrs R. Nelson is the ‘Mental Health and Wellbeing Co-ordinator’ and her role is to oversee the mental health and wellbeing of the pupils at St. Ann’s.

-Good attendance and punctuality is a priority in our school and we work closely with parents and the Education Welfare Officer in our support for families.
+Good attendance and punctuality is a priority in our school and we work closely with parents in our support for families.

 We promote positive behaviour with an emphasis on politeness and showing respect for each other which is in line with the Catholic ethos of our school.
 Children are encouraged to be responsible, sensible, polite and friendly and to work hard.
 They are praised and rewarded for their positive behaviour and this is celebrated in the Headteacher’s assemblies and through our system of House Points.
 If a teacher is concerned about a pupil’s behaviour, they will arrange to speak to the parent or carer so that they can work together to help the child.
 We have a whole school graduated response to meeting children’s behaviour needs and this is described in our Behaviour and Anti Bullying Policy.
 Children who have a Special Educational Need in this area are supported in a variety of ways:

-- Some children have personalised reward systems e.g. star or sticker charts.
+- Some children have personalised reward systems e.g. star or sticker charts or points systems.

 - Close partnership with parents is essential, and pupils may have home/school contact books.